andikatp/Restaurant/README.md

 - **Review**: Share your thoughts and read reviews from other users.
 - **Notification**: Stay updated with the latest restaurant-related notifications.

+##  🏗️ Architecture

+The project follows the principles of Clean Architecture, emphasizing separation of concerns and maintainability.
+It is structured into distinct layers, including:

+Presentation Layer: User interfaces and components built with Flutter.
+Domain Layer: Contains business logic and use cases.
+Data Layer: Manages data sources, repositories, and external services.

+##  🧪 Testing

+The project adopts a Test-Driven Development (TDD) approach to ensure code reliability and maintainability.
+Unit tests, integration tests, and widget tests are utilized to cover various aspects of the application.

 ## 🛠️ Built With

 - [Flutter](https://flutter.dev/): A UI toolkit for building natively compiled applications.